JSeimizu/device-monitor/README.md

   * i/a/Enter:  Edit the configuration item.
   * w:          Show the configuration item request.
   * s:          Send the configuration item request.
+* ELOG: Elog screen.
+  * w:          Save the ELOG to a file.
+  * Esc:        Move back to previous screen.
+  * q:          Move to exit screen.
 * ExitScreen: Exit screen.
   * y:          Exit the tool.
   * n:          Move back to previous screen.